 Protecting Your Elderly Loved Ones

 Every nursing home resident has the right to be treated with dignity and respect.
 The most basic way for the staff of a care facility to show that respect is to provide proper nutrition for the residents.
 If you are concerned that your loved one’s health is in danger due to lack of proper nutrition, an experienced attorney can help you understand your legal options.

-At the law office of Stephen M. O'Brien III, PLLC, we have nearly 50 years of experience serving elderly Kentuckians and their families.
+At the law office of O’Brien Batten & Kirtley, PLLC, we have nearly 80 years of combined experience serving elderly Kentuckians and their families.
 We strongly believe that there is absolutely no excuse for the failure to give food and water to every resident of every nursing home.
 When residents are suffering from malnutrition or dehydration, serious complications and even death can occur.
 If nursing home staff simply do their jobs, these things are completely avoidable.
-Unfortunately, staff members sometimes neglect residents, and when they do they should be held accountable.
+Unfortunately, staff members sometimes neglect residents, and when they do, they should be held accountable.

 If you believe your loved one is being abused or neglected, schedule a free consultation with a skilled Lexington attorney to discuss the situation.
-Call 877-209-0755 or toll free 877-209-0755.
-You can also contact our law office online.
+Call 859-554-4727 or contact our law office online.